Bayes-Optimal Fair Classification with Multiple Sensitive Features: Algorithms

 Here, $\bs{\lambda}$, $ \lambda_{m} $, $ \Lambda_{M}$, $ \gamma_{m}^{y}(x)$, and the values of $a_m$ and $b_m^y$ are as defined in Theorems~\ref{th:Fairbayes_form_MD}.

 Define the fair cost-sensitive risk of a classifier $ f $ as:

 Then, $f_{B}^\text{In}(x) = \argmin_{f \in \mathcal{F}} R_{FCS}^{\bs{\lambda}}(f)$ is a Bayes-optimal fair classifier. \end{theorem} Theorem \ref{th:FairCS_BayesOptimal} shows that a cost-sensitive classification with instance-dependent costs can yield a Bayes-optimal fair classifier.
-Building on this result, Algorithm~\ref{algo:in_processing} provides a summary of the proposed in-processing procedure.\footnote{We assume that $S$ has already been constructed from $A$, and so have its observed values $s_i$.}
+Building on this, Algorithm~\ref{algo:in_processing} outlines the proposed in-processing procedure.\footnote{We assume that $S$ has already been constructed from $A$, and so have its observed values $s_i$.}